internetarchive/dweb-archive/README.md

             * DownloadsDirectory - for displaying the list of files in an item
             * Image - display an image item
             * Texts - display a Text item (TODO works - but not decentralized)
-        * Search - display a search page like archive.org/search.php?query=foo
+        * Search - display a search page like archive.org/search.php?query=foo, also handles mediatype="collection"
-            * Collection - display a Collection item
             * Home - archive home page, acts like a search
         * DetailsError - display a line of text as an error
 * Nav - common class for navigation structures (mostly at the top of the page) also maps item types to classes